-Trita Parsi for Veterans Today and NBC News
+Trita Parsi for VT and NBC News

 President Donald Trump set out to pick a fight with Iran from the early days of his administration.
 But a set of astonishing developments has pulled the rug out from under his feet, and the next three months will determine whether Trump will opt to escalate his provocations or find a face-saving exit from his bravado.